taylorjdawson/Content/projects/Plasma MVP/JavaScript/Challenge Exit/task.md

 - `bytes` - signatures of the transaction
 - `bytes` - confirmation signature.

-For this stage, let's take the challenger's word for it and simply accomplish two things:
+For this stage, let's assume this challenge is valid.
+Upon a successful challenge we'll want to do two things:

 1. Remove the `exitor` from the specific `Exit` within `exits`.

+> To find the exit from `exits` we can use the `PlasmaRLP` `getUtxoPos` to get the exiting UTXO position.
+This function requires we send over the exiting transaction and the ouput index we are targetting.

 2. Transfer the `EXIT_BOND` stored in the contract to the challenger's address.

+> The _challenger_ is the address calling `challengeExit` function!